artgarciams/DevOpsApi/FedEx Release Notes users Guide.md

                                                             + THE RELEASE NUMBER IE : fdx-surround - System Release - Release:1.1.0
-            "PublishBldNote" : "Build section Notes",   - THIS IS ANY NOTES YOU WANT TO ADD TO THE BUILD SECTION "PublishWKItNote": "Work Item section note",- THIS IS ANY NOTES YOU WANT IN THE WORK ITEM SECTION "PublishTestNote": "Testing Notes",         - THIS IS ANY NOTES YOU WANT IN THE TESTING SECTION
+            "PublishBldNote" : "Build section Notes",   - THIS IS ANY NOTES YOU WANT TO ADD TO THE BUILD SECTION "PublishWKItNote": "Work Item section note",- THIS IS ANY NOTES YOU WANT IN THE WORK ITEM SECTION

             "WorkItemTypes"  : ["User Story","Bug"],    - THESE ARE THE WORK ITEM TYPES TO REPORT ON .
 DO NOT CHANGE "BuildResults"   : ["Succeeded"],           - THIS IS THE BUILD STATUS TO REPORT ON.
 DO NOT CHANGE